GhanaNLP/ABENA/README.md

 # Introducing ABENA: BERT Natural Language Processing for Twi
 This repo contains the training scripts for training our ABENA family of models for BERT-type NLP on the Ghanaian language Twi.
 ABENA stands for "A BERT Now in Akan".

 **PLEASE NOTE THAT THIS IS A WORK IN PROGRESS.
 THE DATA HAS A STRONG RELIGIOUS BIAS, EVEN THOUGH THE MODEL IS ALREADY A USEFUL TOOL FOR MANY APPLICATIONS, IT IS CRITICAL TO KEEP THE BIAS IN MIND.
-WE MAKE IT FREELY AVAILABLE IN THE HOPE THAT IT WILL HELP A LOT OF PEOPLE, BUT YOU USE AT YOUR OWN RISK.**
+WE MAKE IT FREELY AVAILABLE IN THE HOPE THAT IT WILL HELP A LOT OF PEOPLE, BUT YOU USE IT AT YOUR OWN RISK.**

 (link the ABENA pic here)